 Data was arrived at by accelerating and firing protons (the matter) into a collection of anti-protons (the anti-matter) and then measuring the associated outcomes — in an attempt to detect any theoretically remaining particles from the resultant proton anti-proton interactions.
 Notably, the interactions were aided by the positive electric charge carried by the proton and the negative electric charge carried by the anti-proton (i.e., opposite signs attract).
 Each collision produced an amazing amount of energy, but the particles annihilate each other (i.e., simply disappear).
 This phenomenon is referred to as an annihilation interaction.

-TECHNICAL NOTE: Protons, together with neutrons, are subatomic particles found in the nuclei of atoms (and, collectively, they are referred to as nucleons).
+TECHNICAL INSERT: Protons, together with neutrons, are subatomic particles found in the nuclei of atoms (and, collectively, they are referred to as nucleons).
 Each proton, as well as each neutron, falls into a general classification group called baryons.
 Under an even more generalized classification, protons and neutrons are part of the hadron family.
 Both protons and neutrons are considered large particles, and thus, we start to develop meaning for CERN’s Large Hadron Collider, which is a type of synchrotron — a specifically designed particle accelerator.
 Furthermore, protons and neutrons, together with a third notable particle, the electron (the subatomic particles that orbit the nucleons), are considered ordinary particles, and importantly, these three particles constitute the building blocks of ordinary matter (as well as the backbone of the Standard Model of particle physics).
 Thus, when contrasted with ordinary matter, we define anti-matter as material composed of anti-particles (which are equal in mass but opposite in sign of the electric charge).
 For example, just as there is one proton and one electron in a hydrogen atom, there is one anti-proton and one anti-electron in an anti-hydrogen atom.

 The report in Nature was based on a very precise and accurate measuring technique — the most sophisticated technique applied to date.
 On this point, we emphasize that these findings agreed with the body of evidence concerning observational matter/anti-matter symmetry.
 Together this evidence is at odds with the fundamental imbalance weighted toward matter that we readily and rather easily experience around us, and this carries two important implications.
 First, the resultant matter/anti-matter symmetry clearly fails to answer why there is such an abundance of ordinary matter existing in the universe (and how and why we got here under the Big Bang theory of the cosmos).
 And second, garnered by the empirical evidence, the overall findings uphold the Standard Model of particle physics.